Epi10/pyngdom/README.rst

 If you are here is for the RUM (and that's not a bad pirate's pun).

-We provide with 2 interfaces to pingdom rum, the first one its using a python-only aproach, and that will give you only *today's* RUM information, thats good if you don't want to install extra dependencies or dont like/want selenium. for the second approach you'll need selenium and a webbrowser, for testing, Firefox is fine, but if you really wnat to take advantage of the script you should really use PhantomJS (the default).
+We provide with 2 interfaces to pingdom rum, the first one its using a python-only aproach, and that will give you only *today's* RUM information, that's good if you don't want to install extra dependencies or dont like/want selenium. for the second approach you'll need selenium and a webbrowser, for testing, Firefox is fine, but if you really wnat to take advantage of the script you should really use PhantomJS (the default).

+Examples will be placed in the example folder, and you can use the at will. i really recomend check the git repository to get the latest examples.

 Python-Only method
 ^^^^^^^^^^^^^^^^^^